MontagueM/Charm/README.md

 - You'll need .NET 6.0 x64 installed but most people have that.
 - Set the packages and export paths first.

+If you encounter any problems, take a look in the charm.log file and look at the exception.

+### Known issues

+* `Unhandled Exception: System.ArgumentException: Invalid hash given: 2157969408.` - delete the empty paths.cache file and try again.

 ## Functionality

 Here's a brief list of what Charm can currently do: